4 Great TEFL Blogs that We Love to Read (For Women Only)

 My job is great.
 Mostly because one of my duties is to find blogs written by English teachers living abroad and share them with our followers on BridgeTEFL twitter.
-These blogs are insightful, reveal suprising cultural details that you would never learn unless going to that country, and often share teaching tips.
-Best of all, many of these blogs are written by women, and as a woman who has lived (and is still living) abroad, I find them comforting and suprisingly similar to some of the experiences I’ve had.
+These blogs are insightful, reveal surprising cultural details that you would never learn unless going to that country, and often share teaching tips.
+Best of all, many of these blogs are written by women, and as a woman who has lived (and is still living) abroad, I find them comforting and surprisingly similar to some of the experiences I’ve had.

 So, to pay hommage to these great women bloggers, I’ve compiled a list of my top 4 favorites.
 Hope you enjoy!

 This blog is written by 26 year old Idaho-native, Kimberly, who moved to Russia after college to teach English.
 Two years later, and still sick with the travel bug, she took another leap and moved to Korea, where she is currently stationed.
 Kimberly’s posts are personal and funny and make you feel like you are listening to a good friend telling silly living abroad anecdotes.

 Filled with amazing pics and lots of wonderful cat stories (I’m a little cat obsessed), Abby blogs to us from her new home in Chile.
 She shares quirky stories about living in Chile and speaking “Chileno”.
 This blog is always good for a laugh!

 Angela’s blog is truly inspirational.
 She has a way of explaining everything in such an excited and amazed way that I feel like I’m discovering Korea for the first time as well!
 She’s not the typical fresh-out-of-college English teacher, she actually has two grown kids in the USA and her mature perspective is easy to appreciate and admire.